CruzanCaramele/Linux-Server-Configuration/README.md

 ## Configure the local timezone to UTC
-Source: Ubuntu documentation
+Source: [Ubuntu documentation][16]

-Open the timezone selection dialog:
+1. Open the timezone selection dialog:
-$ sudo dpkg-reconfigure tzdata
+  `$ sudo dpkg-reconfigure tzdata`
-Then chose 'None of the above', then UTC.
+2. Then chose 'None of the above', then UTC.
-*Setup the ntp daemon ntpd for regular and improving time sync:
+3. *Setup the ntp daemon ntpd for regular and improving time sync:
-$ sudo apt-get install ntp
+  `$ sudo apt-get install ntp`
-*Chose closer NTP time servers:
+4. *Chose closer NTP time servers:
-Open the NTP configuration file:
+  1. Open the NTP configuration file:
-$ sudo vim /etc/ntp.conf
+    `$ sudo vim /etc/ntp.conf`
-Open http://www.pool.ntp.org/en/ and choose the pool zone closest to you and replace the given servers with the new server list.
+  2. Open http://www.pool.ntp.org/en/ and choose the pool zone closest to you and replace the given servers with the new server list.

 ## Install and configure Apache to serve a Python mod_wsgi application